 Third, Snap-On has decades of experience activating sponsorship benefits from the national to the local level.

-Says Lager, “Snap-On Tools franchisees experienced the tangible benefits of their race program firsthand with sales contests, ticket giveaways, hospitality events where I could bring customers.
+The franchisee told me: “Snap-On Tools franchisees experienced the tangible benefits of their race program firsthand with sales contests, ticket giveaways, hospitality events where I could bring customers.
 I remember them bringing two Snap-On cars to my market.
 We displayed them at my customer’s dealership and I invited all my Snap-On customers and prospective customers for the well-publicized event.”

 Using the sponsorship for creative engagements like that is called “Activation.”
 Sponsorship without activation is practically worthless… just an unreadable logo on a car going 200 miles an hour.